keniz01/basic_retrieval_augmented_generation/README.md

   - We then inject the user query and context which help to contrain the model to our local data.
  - ### Generation
   - We get the contructed prompt and pass it to the model.
 The model then return fairly meaningful responses.
-## Useful commands
+## Solution Set up
+ - Create virtual environment
- - pip freeze > requirements.txt - install dependencies
+ - Run `pip freeze > requirements.txt` in the virtual environment to install dependencies
+ - Create folder in the solution root and call it `models`
+ - Download both `Phi-3-mini-128k-instruct.Q6_K.gguf` and `bge-small-en-v1.5-q4_k_m.gguf` into the models folder.
+  - The Phi 3 model with be used for text generation while the BGE model will be used to create the document embeddings.